Painted like a brand new Christmas toy

 - El Goonish Shive:

 - Ellen definitely identifies as a woman, but it is unclear whether she identifies as a cisgender woman or a transgender one.
-Technically, she was created entirely biologically female and at no point in her life did she have male genitalia.
+Technically, she was created entirely anatomically female and at no point in her life did she have male genitalia.
 She also has a set of memories starting from the time of birth of another female version of herself up to the age of 18.
 On the other hand, she also has memories of growing up male as Elliot and very briefly identified as Elliot.
-There's also this.
+There's also a strip in which Ellen and Grace are playing a video game as characters similar to themselves: Grace is a squirrel (due to being part squirrel herself) and Ellen is "Transgender Princess".
 The only thing that is known for sure is that she does not identify as a trans male.

 - Elliot's gender identity is unknown to himself but seems to be genderfluid.
 He describes himself as "gender casual".

 - Grace's gender identity is also unclear but if these three strips are any indication, Grace may be polygender (experiencing multiple gender identities) since she's comfortable transforming into forms that have any biological sex (including intersex) and exhibit any gender expression.

 - Knights Errant.
 Wilifred and Oswald are both revealed to be biological females presenting as male soldiers.
 Wilifred refers to herself as a woman, and shows interest in both men and women, but Oswald hates being called female and is only interested in women.